THE PORTUGUESE SCHOOL SYSTEM

 The cost of the Portuguese schools

-In the public sector, you have few expenses to foresee, but it is important to know that books, unlike in France, are not free of charge until the "cinco ano" (the French CM2).
-It is therefore necessary to count about 250 euros of books for the school year.
-This is one of the particularities of the Portuguese educational system.
+In the public sector, you won't have to pay much, but you should be aware that, unlike in France, books have to be paid for from "cinco ano" (French CM2) upwards.
+You'll need to spend around 250 euros on books for the school year.
+This is one of the peculiarities of the Portuguese education system.

 The canteen costs about 1.50 euro per day.
 In private schools in Portugal, the costs vary depending on the school selected, it is necessary to count between 350 and 550 euros per month all included and the registration fee (between 150 and 350 euros).